yuanxun-yx/SplitCAD/README.md

 **CAD may be next.**
 Open geometry kernels like Open Cascade could fill the role LLVM played for compilers — providing a foundation for analysis, AI tooling, and new user paradigms.

-## 🤝 Who is this for?

-* Engineers tired of binary CAD files in Git
-* Small teams without expensive PDM systems
-* Hardware projects that want to work like software
-* Developers who want PRs and semantic diffs, not blobs

 ## 📌 Status